About the Kent Mountain Preserve

 Distance: 1.7 mi to view and back; 3.1 mi through to Cobble Brook Vista and back

 The Kent Mountain Preserve features steep, rocky slopes blanketed by mature oak forest and mountain laurel.
 The beginning of the trail winds steadily up along an old wood road.
 The trail then darts even more steeply upslope along a single rocky track, crosses a relatively level woodland, and traverses rocky terrain just below the crest of Kent Mountain.
 Along the climb are charcoal mounds, stone walls, and a rocky promontory offering fantastic views of the Housatonic River Valley and, on clear days, the Catskill Mountains.
-From the view, one can hike back or continue through to Weantinoge Heritage Land Trust’s Cobble Brook Vista trail system, returning to the Kent Mountain Preserve trailhead via Studio Hill Circle.
+From the view, one can hike back or continue through to Northwest Connecticut Land Conservancy's Cobble Brook Vista trail system, returning to the Kent Mountain Preserve trailhead via Studio Hill Circle.